Klbgr/EzStudies-Flutter/README.md

 xxx
 ```
 ### Then  :
-- Generated texts of the app
+- Generate texts of the app
 ```
 flutter gen-l10n
 ```
-Note : you have to use this command each time you edit the files `app_en.arb` or `app_fr.arb`.
+Note : you have to use this command each time you change the `app_en.arb` or `app_fr.arb` files.
-- Generated environment variables
+- Generate environment variables
 ```
 flutter pub run build_runner build --delete-conflicting-outputs
 ```
-Note : you have to use this command each time you edit the `.env` file.
+Note : you have to use this command each time you change the `.env` file.

 Finally, the app can be compiled and executed as usual.